mostmojo/dice-roll/README.md

 - **But**, if the player rolls a 1, all his/her **round** score gets lost.
 After that, it's the next player's turn.
 - **Also**, if you get two 6s in a row, your global score will reset!
 - The player can choose to **Hold**, which means that his **round** score gets added to his **global** score.
 After that, it's the next player's turn
-- The first player to reach 100 points on **global** score wins the game
+- The first player to reach 100 points on **global** score wins the game.
+You get to pick what happens to the loser! 😂 Tequila shot?
+Down a beer?
+Go to the shop?
+Pints on the loser?
 - **Try it out [here](https://mostmojo.github.io/dice-roll/)** 🚀

 <p align="center">